-One workshop that we hosted with locals and architectural students in 2016 captured the neighborhood and its distinctive architecture through different lenses.
+One workshop that we hosted with locals and architectural students in 2016 captured the neighbourhood and its distinctive architecture through different lenses.
 It acknowledged how these elements have faded with the passage of time, with bungalows falling prey to urban stresses one after the other.
-In the workshop we collaborated with a group of design students who documented the precinct with a high level of technical precision.
-This yielded a master program that was whetted by (and also created with the help of) residents through collaborative brainstorming.
+In the workshop, we collaborated with a group of design students who documented the precinct with a high level of technical precision.
+This yielded a master's program that was whetted by (and also created with the help of) residents through collaborative brainstorming.
 This master plan was shared with the residents and local authorities.

 One of the important learnings from this process was that heritage protection is critical, especially in an area like Khotachiwadi, which embodies the city's history.
 Yet, preservation is synonymous with the transformation which needs to be done collaboratively, with all stakeholders having an equal say in the matter.

-Khotachiwadi’s proud residents have always been at the forefront of debates about their cherished neighborhood, its conservation, and the assistance that they require from the government and other authorities in charge.
+Khotachiwadi’s proud residents have always been at the forefront of debates about their cherished neighbourhood, its conservation, and the assistance that they require from the government and other authorities in charge.

 Today the neighbourhood is dwarfed by enormous multistory pencil-like apartment structures sprouting up in Girgaon.
-Local builders continue to scour Khotachiwadi's 100+ year old houses.
+Local builders continue to scour Khotachiwadi's 100+-year-old houses.
 Some locals have given up on their difficult-to-maintain homes.
-While some residents who are still proud of their long-preserved neighborhood are tired of fighting the monotonous battle against changing times, unscrupulous local builders, and corrupt government officials.
+While some residents who are still proud of their long-preserved neighbourhood are tired of fighting the monotonous battle against changing times, unscrupulous local builders, and corrupt government officials.

 In the last week of April 2022, yet another abandoned property was on the verge of getting completely demolished.
 However, some local residents rallied together once more to raise their voices, and successfully managed to get a stay order from the BMC on the ongoing demolition.